-- Straightforward to implement and can be combined with manual memory management

-- Significant overhead when doing assignments for incrementing counters

-- Impose constraints on the language

-- ▶ No pointer to the middle of an object, should be able to distinguish pointers from integers...

-- Can not handle circular data structures

-- As counters will never be zero

-- E.g., doubly-linked lists
+- Straightforward to implement and can be combined with manual memory management - Significant overhead when doing assignments for incrementing counters - Impose constraints on the language - ▶ No pointer to the middle of an object, should be able to distinguish pointers from integers... - Circular data structures are problematic - Counters will never be zero - ► E.g., doubly-linked lists - Algorithmic solutions exist but they are complex and costly.